Best Practices for White Paper Design and Promotion

 How to Write a White Paper

-Writing white papers for lead generation requires researching and creating an outline.
+Write a white paper by researching the audience and topic, understanding the problems and solutions and creating a detailed outline.
 It’s important to have an in-depth understanding of your audience, the topic at hand and the solution you’re promoting.
 It’s also important to pre-plan the piece’s structure, building an effective format.
+Writing white papers for lead generation requires researching and creating an outline.
 Follow these basic steps to write your white paper:

 - Research your audience.